-From this, it can be seen that the primary purpose of the Act is to regulate the funding of medical services by Medicare Australia.
+From this, it could be seen that the primary purpose of the Act is to regulate the funding of medical services by Medicare Australia.
 The "other purposes" are incidental to that, and are not unimportant.
 One such purpose, critical to the regulation of Medicare, is the disciplinary and revenue protection purpose behind Part VAA.
-This Part does contain an objects provision (section 79A), which provides: